MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-obsoletereason-property.md

 ## Remarks

-Use this property to inform developers about a table, field, or key that will become obsolete in time or is already obsolete.
+Use this property to inform developers about an object or element that will become obsolete in time or is already obsolete.
 Use the [ObsoleteTag Property](devenv-obsoletetag-property.md) to specify additional information which can be valuable to other developers.

 ## See Also